Kunal5s/Car-Diagnostics-555/README.md

 This application uses a sophisticated, automated content pipeline for maximum reliability and freshness.

--   **Firebase Function Backend:** A scheduled Firebase Cloud Function runs daily to generate new, high-quality automotive articles using the Together AI model.
+-   **Firebase Function Backend:** A scheduled Firebase Cloud Function runs daily to generate new, high-quality automotive articles using the Together AI model and images using the Pollinations AI model.
--   **GitHub as a CMS:** Generated articles (as JSON files) are automatically committed and pushed to a designated GitHub repository.
-This repository acts as a lightweight, version-controlled CMS.
+-   **GitHub as a CMS:** Generated articles (as JSON files) and images (as JPGs) are automatically committed and pushed to designated GitHub repositories.
+These repositories act as a lightweight, version-controlled CMS.
 -   **Live Fetching in Next.js:** The Next.js frontend fetches article content directly from the GitHub repository at request time.
 This ensures the site always displays the latest available content.
 -   **Intelligent Caching:** Next.js uses incremental static regeneration (ISR) to cache fetched content, providing a fast user experience while periodically refreshing data from GitHub.
 The homepage and category pages refresh every 20 minutes, while individual articles are cached for 24 hours.